3 Simple .htaccess Rules For Better Website Performace

-file effectively can increase website performance.
-In this article, we'll see some simple rules for .htaccess
+.htaccess is the directory level configuration file that allows us to adjust some server configurations.
+Using .htaccess file effectively can increase website performance.
+In this article, we'll see some simple rules for .htaccess file, that will make your website load faster!

-If you're in a hurry, here is the final code for your .htaccess
+If you're in a hurry, here is the final code for your .htaccess:

 Header unset ETag